2023 Handbook download

-Hurricane Lifetime Achievement Award (formerly the Founder’s Award) (plaque) - This plaque is awarded to a swimmer for longevity, sportsmanship, and overall contribution to the team.
+- Hurricane Lifetime Achievement Award - This plaque is awarded to a swimmer for longevity, sportsmanship, and overall contribution to the team.

-Storm Team Award (certificate) – Awarded to all swimmers with PERFECT attendance at all 5 meets and the Divisional meet.
+- Storm Team Award – Awarded to all swimmers who attended and swam at all 5 meets and the Divisional meet.

 H. NWSC Pools - Length and Adjusted Times

 Individual swimming pools vary in length and require a conversion factor so that official times reflect a consistent distance in the water.
 Stopwatch time is adjusted to the official time according to the conversion factor.
 Rattan Creek pool has eight lanes, while others have six or four lanes.

 To calculate the official time, multiply stopwatch time by the adjustment factor.
 For example: 25.50 (stopwatch time) X .913 (Rattan Creek pool adjustment factor) = 22.28 (official time).

 |Balcones Country Club||82.38 ft.||.910||4|